 These studies are building rich health resources that will help transform our understanding of disease over the next few decades.
 They are already providing insights into a wide range of conditions such as heart disease, cancer, dementia, and diabetes.

-For more than thirty years the work of the NPEU has pioneered research into pregnancy, childbirth and the health of mothers and babies.
+For more than 40 years the work of the NPEU has pioneered research into pregnancy, childbirth and the health of mothers and babies.
 The unit has tackled key questions, for example, the Birthplace Cohort Study of 65,000 women reported on the comparative risks and benefits of giving birth in an obstetric unit, midwifery unit or at home.

 Our research spans different populations and settings.
 As well as observational epidemiological studies, we conduct randomised controlled trials to assess the benefits and risks of new treatments, or old treatments used in new ways, among a wide range of different people.

-Some of our ongoing randomised trials are the largest studies ever undertaken in their area of research.
+Some of our randomised trials are the largest studies ever undertaken in their area of research.
 For example, the CORONIS trial is the largest study evaluating different techniques for caesarean section (16,000 participants from 7 countries) and the REVEAL trial is the largest investigation of a treatment to modify blood cholesterol in people with some form of circulatory disease (30,000 volunteers from 10 countries) .

-The NDPH has longstanding expertise in Health Services Research – research into the working of services provided by health professionals and health-care systems including studies of health-care needs, provision, use, costs and outcomes.
+The NDPH has longstanding expertise in health services research – research into the working of services provided by health professionals and healthcare systems including studies of healthcare needs, provision, use, costs and outcomes.
 For more than two decades HSRU has been finding out what matters most to patients through the development of Patient Reported Outcomes Measures (PROMS) for many long-term chronic conditions such as knee pain, Parkinson's disease, endometriosis, and cognitive impairment.
 In addition, HERC has been at the forefront of evaluating the cost-effectiveness of treatments used in a range of conditions.

-A few examples of the global span of our research:
+Here are a few examples of the global span of our research:

 - Early Breast Cancer Trialists' Collaborative Group (EBCTCG) - brings together more than 600 researchers from around 50 countries, and over the last two decades their meta-analyses have helped improve survival for women with breast cancer.